Skip to main content Skip to main menu Skip to footer menu

 Have you ever wondered how to make your emails distinct and easy to notice?

-Personalized emails are crucial to make your emails stand out.
+Personalizing newsletters is an effective way to stand out in the flood of emails.
 The recipient feels like you've sent a message just for them and becomes more engaged with your letter.

 Sending personalized emails also helps to improve your open rates and click-through rates.
-It can also drive traffic to your website and boost your sales.
+Plus, it can drive traffic to your website and boost your sales.

-Here are a few more reasons to start personalizing your emails:
+Here are a few more benefits of personalized emails:

-• 71% of consumers say a personalized experience would influence their decision to open and read brand emails (Dynamic Yield)
+• 71% of consumers say personalized experiences influence their decision to interact with emails (Dynamic Yield)

 • 90% of consumers are willing to share personal behavioral data with companies in exchange for a cheaper and easier experience (SmarterHQ)